w3f/Grants-Program/applications/pallet_maci.md

 There are various problems in any kind of democratic environment, such as bribery, private key selling, physically threatening, and similar.
 To prevent, or at least make it very hard to do so, the platform will implement a MACI (Minimum Anti-Collusion Infrastructure) solution very similar to the one found on the Ethereum ecosystem.
 It will be implemented in the form of another pallet which will be plugged into the main quadratic funding pallet.

+The MACI pallet, as presented in the roadmap of the application, is the first step in building the Quadratic funding platform.
+One of the first problems we have to solve, before a trustless, fair and decentralized crowdfunding platform leveraging CLR algorithm are vote bribery and user collusion.

+The pallet's main task is tracking the state of user votes in anonymous and secure way while making sure the zk proofs are correct and cannot be compromised by any party.

+We are going to need to limit the possibility, effectiveness and reliability of any methods used to "buy" a "vote".
+To do that, the pallet will have to utilize zero knowledge proofs.
+Mostly based on the design originating from [this thread](https://ethresear.ch/t/minimal-anti-collusion-infrastructure/5413), the pallet will use zk-SNARKs.
+The most similar contender for you to see what we're going to build would be the Ethereum [implementation](https://github.com/appliedzkp/maci) of the MACI design.

 ### Ecosystem fit

 - Are there any other projects similar to yours?
 If so, how is your project different?